Eddychung/speed_dating_analysis/README.md

 More background on the experiment:

 > "In the experiment, a few hundred students in several waves were randomly assigned to 10 short dates.
 At the end of each 4-minute date each participant filled out a scorecard that asked them to decide whether or not they would like to see the other person again (1=yes or 0=no).
 The participants were also asked to record subjective numerical ratings for the other person (attractive, sincere, intelligent, fun, ambitions, has shared interests/hobbies).
-A pre-interview and a follow-up survey also captured data about participants' backgrounds, preferences, and some other characteristics.""
+A pre-interview and a follow-up survey also captured data about participants' backgrounds, preferences, and some other characteristics."

 ## Goal